 6. Monitoring Direct Charges

 The PI has primary responsibility for ensuring that charges to sponsored agreements are in accordance with federal, sponsor, and institutional policy.
-However, ORS and Accounting Services provide additional oversight and accountability for funds throughout the award life cycle.
+However, ORS and AS provide additional oversight and accountability for funds throughout the award life cycle.

 a.
 Principal Investigator